YADAMSS/Matemasie-Font/fontbakery/fontbakery-report.md

 * ⚠ **WARN** Glyph "Dcaron" has a legacy accent component  (caron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Eacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Ecaron" has a legacy accent component  (caron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Ecircumflex" has a legacy accent component  (circumflex).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Edieresis" has a legacy accent component  (dieresis).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Edotaccent" has a legacy accent component  (dotaccent).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Egrave" has a legacy accent component  (grave).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Emacron" has a legacy accent component  (macron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Gbreve" has a legacy accent component  (breve).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Gdotaccent" has a legacy accent component  (dotaccent).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Iacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Icircumflex" has a legacy accent component  (circumflex).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Idieresis" has a legacy accent component  (dieresis).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Idotaccent" has a legacy accent component  (dotaccent).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Igrave" has a legacy accent component  (grave).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Lacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Nacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Ncaron" has a legacy accent component  (caron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Ntilde" has a legacy accent component  (tilde).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Oacute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Ocircumflex" has a legacy accent component  (circumflex).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Odieresis" has a legacy accent component  (dieresis).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Ograve" has a legacy accent component  (grave).
-It needs to be replaced by a combining mark. [code: legacy-accents-component]
-* ⚠ **WARN** Glyph "Ohungarumlaut" has a legacy accent component  (hungarumlaut).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Omacron" has a legacy accent component  (macron).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Otilde" has a legacy accent component  (tilde).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]
 * ⚠ **WARN** Glyph "Racute" has a legacy accent component  (acute).
 It needs to be replaced by a combining mark. [code: legacy-accents-component]